Protein electrophoresis - serum

-This test measures the types of protein in the fluid (serum) part of a blood sample.
+This lab test measures the types of protein in the fluid (serum) part of a blood sample.

-You may be asked not to eat or drink for 12 hours before a lipoprotein electrophoresis test.
+You may be asked not to eat or drink (fast) for 12 hours before the test.

 Proteins are made from

 Serum proteins are classified as albumin or globulins.
 Albumin is the protein of highest concentration in the serum.
-It carries many small molecules, but is also important for keeping fluid from leaking out from the blood vessels into the tissues.
+It carries many small molecules.
+It is also important for keeping fluid from leaking out from the blood vessels into the tissues.